Charly98cma/Nextflight-bot/README.md

 - [x] New **/cancel** command
 - [X] Create *dev* branch and keep *master* as Stable version.
 - [X] Move messages out of the main code
+- [x] Add GPL License
-- [ ] Restructure the project to make it "professional" (unload the only .py file)
+- [x] Restructure the project to make it "professional" (unload the only .py file)
 - [ ] Translate texts to user language
 - [ ] **Release second stable version**
 - [ ] Reminder 30 mins before launch.